cjsampson/weather-service/README.md

 - Add granular validation for the incoming lat/lon params
 - Potentially, wrap the main() functionality into a command for better usabliity
 - The configuration package needs to have a single environment reader
+- Add tests for the WeatherAPI interface and the server handler